katrinanova/Asteroids/README.md

-# [keeping up with the ASTEROIDS]
+# keeping up with the ASTEROIDS

 ## Features

-A browser game inspired by the classic arcade game written in JavaScript.
+A browser game inspired by the classic arcade game and current culture issues.

 This game relies heavily on radial geometry and basic trigonometry to dynamically rotate, accelerate, propel and collide objects.